Napa County wine: Terroir

-The Napa Valley is located east of Sonoma under the backdrop of Mount Saint Helena, which is part of the Mayacamas Mountain Range.
+The Napa Valley is located east of Sonoma County under the backdrop of Mount Saint Helena, which is part of the Mayacamas Mountain Range.
 During the wine grape growing season, cool marine air from the Pacific Ocean and the San Pablo Bay flows into the southern end of the valley and goes up in elevation towards the northern end.
 Because of the increase in elevation, temperatures at the northern end of the valley tend to be significantly warmer than temperatures at the southern end.
 In addition to the differences in temperature, the western and northern portions of the valley experiences higher levels of precipitation than the eastern and southern portions due to a rain shadow caused by the vast differences in elevation in the region.
 The Napa Valley as a whole contains several climate regions, and this provides an ideal terroir for growing a variety of wine grapes due to the variation in temperature and precipitation as well as variations in soil composition and topography.

+County names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that county and do not require registration with the U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB).